microsoft/vscode-maven/README.md

 <details>
 <summary>Run Plugin Goals</summary>

-The extension parse effective-pom of maven projects, and displays all plugins and plugin goals hierarchically.
+The extension parse effective-pom of Maven projects, and displays all plugins and plugin goals hierarchically.

 ![Screenshot](images/plugin.gif)